Hello, all. It's Monday again. You know, that oft-despised day that like an insensitive friend interrupts your weekend before you can truly relax.

 "If you're looking for a cookbook that is as entertaining as it is delicious, then look no further.
 From Scratch is a breath of fresh air when it comes to learning how to traditionally prepare and cook nutritious food.
 Shaye does not disappoint in her recipes and this cookbook reads like a letter from a close friend.
 These meals are easily prepared and yes, easily devoured."

-Question for Discussion: What's your favorite way to eat pork chops?
+What's your favorite topping for pork chops?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.